hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 Is all of the Internet worldwide?
 Can I make my own internet?
 How much power does it consume?
 Is it bad for the environment?
 At Hackers & Designers we are doing experiments to find out what a sustainable Internet of the future might look like.
 This document is a workshop script for an intergenerational workshop where we explore these things together with 7-12 year olds and their favourite grown-ups.

-This is 1-day workshop where we will make a scavenger hunt by creating wearable wifi networks to hide digital clues about hidden treasures inside the old shipwharf/warehouse at NDSM in Amsterdam Nooord.
+This is <strike>1-day</strike> 3-hour workshop where we will make a scavenger hunt by creating wearable wifi networks to hide digital clues about hidden treasures <strike>inside the old shipwharf/warehouse at NDSM in Amsterdam Noord</strike> in the park near Page Not Found in the Hague.

-During the day, young participants will learn to design a scavenger hunt and how to make a mini websites using HTML.
-The grown-up participants will learn how to build the HTML website (with some CSS and Javascript) and learn to program wearable wifi modules we will use to create the digital scavenger hunt.
+The young participants will learn to design a scavenger hunt.
+The grown-up participants will learn how to build a HTML website (with some CSS and Javascript) <strike>and learn to program wearable wifi modules we will use to create the digital scavenger hunt.</strike> Together they will create small solar powered wifi hotspots with a 20-50m range.
+When people connect to a wifi hotspot with their phone they can find clues about where the treasures are hidden in the park!

 *Note: the technical instructions in this document are biased towards MacOS operating systems, but we've included instructions for windows and linux as much as possible.
 Contributions specific to these operating systems are very welcome!*